telerik/reporting-docs/knowledge-base/hide-table-borders-extending-to-the-next-page.md

 title: Hide table borders extending to the next page
 description: How to hide table borders that extend to the end of the page
 type: how-to
-page_title: Remove extra table borders when the table is paged
+page_title: Remove Extra Table Borders When the Table Is Paged
 slug: hide-table-borders-extending-to-the-next-page
 position:
 tags: